blenderskool/pigmnts/README.md

 - `pigmnts pic-1.jpg -rxdl`
   Generate a palette of 5 colors from pic-1.jpg and show the RGB code, hex code, dominance, LAB code for each color in the palette.

+- `pigmnts pic-1.jpg --count 10 --name --hex`
+  Generate a palette of 10 colors from pic-1.jpg and show the name, hex code for each color in the palette.

 - `pigmnts pic-1.jpg pic-2.jpg -sxq`
   Generate a palette of 5 colors from pic-1.jpg and pic-2.jpg.
 For each color in the palette show the HSL code, hex code in `quiet` mode.

 ## Contributing